Welcome to Wrexham Season 5. Credit: FX Networks

 Welcome to Wrexham handed rare three-season renewal

-FX has now confirmed that Welcome to Wrexham will continue well beyond its upcoming fifth season, with the documentary handed a rare three-season renewal.
+FX has now confirmed that Welcome to Wrexham will continue beyond its current fifth season, with the documentary handed a rare three-season renewal.
 The decision secures the series through to season eight, extending coverage of Wrexham’s journey into the latter part of the decade.

-The renewal underlines the scale of the club’s rise since 2020 and ensures the current Championship campaign, and potential push towards the Premier League, will remain central to the story as it develops over the coming years.
+The renewal underlines the scale of the club’s rise since 2020 and ensures the current Championship campaign, and any future push towards the Premier League, will remain central to the story as it develops over the coming years.